topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 - Import data to General Journals
 - Create or update Purchase Invoices and Credit Memos
-- Create of update Sales Invoices and Credit Memos
+- Create or update Sales Invoices and Credit Memos

 **Static Imports:**

 Static Data imports use a specified format and are designed for importing substantial amounts of data into the tables listed below:
-- Items, Resources, Vendors,  Customers, FA Journals, Jobs/Tasks, Fixed Assets, Job Journal, G/L Journal, Job Budgets, Access Controls, and Dimensions.
+- G/L Journal
+- Items
+- Resources
+- Vendors
+- Customers
+- Fixed Assets
+- FA Journals
+- Jobs/Tasks
+- Job Journal
+- Job Budgets
+- Access Controls
+- Dimensions

 NB: Shortcut dimensions have been included in the templates and can be imported within the static data imports.